 - Uniform, cryptographically secure randomness

-As an example, we consider HMAC (RFC 2014).
-To specify an HMAC computation, one needs to provide the following information, which form the key:
+Consider for example HMAC (RFC 2014).
+To specify an HMAC computation in Tink, one needs to provide the following information, which form the key:

 - The key material of HMAC.